nicolemitchell/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: MS Student in Computer Science
+role: Graduate Student

 # Organizations/Affiliations
 organizations:
-- name: Kavraki Computational Robotics, AI and Biomedicine Lab, Rice University
+- name: Kavraki Computational Robotics, AI and Biomedicine Lab
   url: "kavrakilab.org"

 # Short bio (displayed in user profile at end of posts)
-bio: Nicole Mitchell is a master's student in computer science at Rice University.
-Her advisor is Dr. Lydia Kavraki.
+bio: Nicole Mitchell is a master's student in computer science at Rice University, working with Dr. Lydia Kavraki.
+Her current research in chemoinformatics applies graph convolutional neural networks to predict drug metabolism.
 She is broadly interested in developing methods of learning on structured data for biomedical applications.
-Her current research in chemoinformatics applies graph convolutional neural networks to predict drug metabolism.

 interests:
 - Machine Learning on Structured Data